GM aims to end sale of gasoline, diesel-powered cars, SUVs, light trucks by 2035 | Business

 GM aims to end sale of gasoline, diesel-powered cars, SUVs, light trucks by 2035

-General Motors Co said on Thursday it was setting a goal to sell all its new cars, SUVS and light pickup trucks with zero tailpipe emissions by 2035, a dramatic shift by the largest U.S. automaker away from gasoline and diesel engines.
-GM, which also said it plans to become carbon neutral by 2040, made the dramatic announcement just over a week after President Joe Biden took office pledging to tackle greenhouse gas emissions and dramatically boost sales of electric vehicles.
+General Motors Co said on Thursday it was setting a goal to sell all its new cars, SUVs and light pickup trucks with zero tailpipe emissions by 2035, a dramatic shift by the largest U.S. automaker away from gasoline and diesel engines.
+GM, which also said it plans to become carbon neutral by 2040, made the dramatic announcement just over a week after President Joe Biden took office pledging to tackle greenhouse gas emissions and boost sales of electric vehicles (EVs).

-GM sold 2.55 million vehicles in the United States last year, but only about 20,000 were EVs - Chevy Bolt hatchbacks.
+GM sold 2.55 million vehicles in the United States last year, but only about 20,000 were EVs, the Chevy Bolt hatchback.
 It said in November it was investing $27 billion in electric and autonomous vehicles over the next five years, up from $20 billion planned before the coronavirus pandemic.
-GM's stock, which climbed as much as 7.4% earlier on Thursday, was trading up 4.1% in afternoon trading.
+GM's stock, which climbed as much as 7.4% on Thursday, closed up 3.5%.

 Chief Executive Mary Barra has aggressively pushed GM to embrace electric vehicles and shift away from gasoline-powered vehicles.
 She said in a statement the automaker had worked with the Environmental Defense Fund (EDF), an environmental advocacy group, to "develop a shared vision of an all-electric future and an aspiration to eliminate tailpipe emissions from new light-duty vehicles by 2035."